larchman01/monitor-2/README.md

-# RoboLigaUI
+# Monitor

-User interface to control games at the FRI robotics competition.
+User interface for game server and vizaulization of the game state.
+Developed for the robotics competition Robo liga FRI.

 ## Setup